orientechnologies/orientdb-docs/ee/Server-Management.md

 ## Overview
-This page summarizes all the most important information about the current server and the other servers connected in cluster if any:
+This page summarizes all the most important information about the current server:

 - `Server status`
 - `Operations`